Celebrating the true spirit of Thanksgiving with a comedy masterclass

 The comedy comes thick and fast — the awkward scene in which Del and Neal share a late night snuggle, the cringing moment their rented car goes up in flames and Neal’s vengeful laughter turns to horror when he realises it was leased using his credit card — but the film flourishes during moments of great poignancy, especially the movie’s famous twist, one so emotive and powerful in its ability to alter our perceptions that Neal experiences something of an emotional renaissance, and what we are left with is the kind of unlikely bond that was forged against unimaginable odds, and as a result will almost certainly last forever.

 Neal – [Comes back to Chicago rail station to find Del sitting alone] Del, what are you doing here?
 You said you were going home, what are you doing here?

 Del – I uh… I don’t have a home.
 Marie’s been dead for eight years.

-Del and Neal’s reluctant road trip features the kind of gross misfortunes that make laughter a necessity.
+Del and Neal’s reluctant road trip is fuelled by the kind of gross misfortune that makes laughter a necessity.
 Neal may depend on wit to shield him from life’s undesirable qualities, but when the personification of all his fears lands in his lap and won’t let go, his cynicism turns to anger, but then to acceptance and the realisation that these incidents may one day be looked upon as the good times, as those occasions when you had no other option than to just let go.
-After all, in one respect he is the luckiest man alive.
+After all, in other ways he is the luckiest man alive.
 The things that truly matter are waiting for him back home.